A 16 Myr super-Neptune in Upper-Centaurus Lupus and a preliminary survey of transiting planets in Sco-Cen with TESS: Global Modeling

 We used the measured \textit{Gaia}DR3 parallax and associated uncertainties to impose a Gaussian prior on our derived parallax.
 Further, we imposed a Gaussian prior on the stellar age, $16\pm2$ Myr, adopted from \citet{Mamajek:2002}.
-The best-fit values and their respective posteriors were then explored through the Markov Chain Monte Carlo implemented in \texttt{emcee}.
+We made use of our spectroscopic characterization (see Section~\ref{sec:spec}) to impose Gaussian priors on the metallicity, and to ensure the derived effective temperature and $\log{g}$ at each iteration are consistent with the spectroscopic observations.
+The best-fit values and their respective posteriors were then explored through the Markov Chain Monte Carlo implemented in \texttt{emcee} \citep[][]{emcee}.
 Our best-fit values are presented in Table~\ref{tab:planet}.